 The fact that gold is biologically inert makes it pass the human digestive tract without being absorbed.
 Pure gold is totally safe to eat unless a person is allergic to gold.
 But, that’s quite a rare condition.

 It’s not only safe but also equally durable in nature.
 In fact, the durability of gold has made it a major part of dental fillings and us used by dentists around the globe.

-However, it’s safe only to eat pure gold, i.e. gold that’s at least 22 carats in purity.
+However, it’s safe only to eat pure gold, i.e. gold that’s at least 22 carats in purity, check more about gold carats here.
 Gold with a carat limit below this has got certain impurities that can be dangerous to eat.

 When buying gold, it is a must to make sure that the metal is labeled as ‘edible’ and comes with the correct carat mention.
 Only quality gold leaves are fit to eat as cheaper ones may come with impurities.

 Edible gold is surely one of the priciest food items in the world.
 But considering it is true gold, the flakes and sheets seem to be relatively inexpensive.

 Read Also:Are Rutabaga Leaves Edible ?